-Director's Message
+Director's - Message

-I congratulate and welcome all the students to the esteemed department of Computer Science and Engineering.
+I congratulate and welcome all the students to the esteemed school of Computing and Information technology (C & IT)).
 You are in the right campus to become a computer technocrat.
 The rising needs of automation in Industry 4.0 and improvising living standards have enabled rapid development of computer software and hardware technologies.
-Thus providing scope and opportunity to generate more human resources in the areas of computers and IT.
-The B. Tech, M. Tech and Ph.D programs offered in the department are designed to cater the requirements of industry and society.
+Thus, providing scope and opportunity to generate more human resources in the areas of computers and IT.
+The B.Tech, M.Tech and Ph.D. programs offered in the school are designed to cater the requirements of industry and society.
 The curriculum is designed meticulously in association with persons from industries (TCS, CISCO, AMD, MPHASIS, etc.), academia and research organizations (IISc, IIIT, Florida University, Missouri S & T University, etc).
 This handbook presents the B. Tech in Computer Science and Engineering program curriculum.
 The program is of 4 years duration and split into 8 semesters.
-The courses are classified into foundation core, hard core, and soft core courses.
+The courses are classified into foundation core, hard core, and soft-core courses.
 Hard core courses represent fundamentals study requirements of CSE.
 Soft courses provide flexibility to students to choose the options among several courses as per the specialization, such as, AI, Data Science, and Systems.
 Theoretical foundations of engineering, science, and computer science are taught in first two and half years.
 Later, advanced courses and recent technologies are introduced in subsequent semesters for pursuing specialization.

-The important features of the BTech CSE are as follows:

-1) Choice based course selection and teacher selection, 2) Studies in emerging areas like Machine Learning, Artificial Intelligence, Data Analytics, Cloud Computing, Python/R Programming, NLP, IoT and Cloud security, 3) Short and long duration Internships 4) Opportunity to pursue MOOC course as per the interest in foundation and soft core courses, 5) Attain global and skill certification as per the area of specialization, 6) Self-learning components, 7) Experiential, practice, practical, hackathons, and project based learning, 8) Mini projects and major projects with research orientation and publication, 9) Soft skills training and 10) Platform for exhibiting skills in cultural, sports and technical activities through clubs and societies.
+The important features of the BTech CSE are as follows: 1) Choice based course selection and teacher selection, 2) Studies in emerging areas like Machine Learning, Artificial Intelligence, Data Analytics, Cloud Computing, Python/R Programming, NLP, IoT and Cloud security, 3) Short and long duration Internships 4) Opportunity to pursue MOOC course as per the interest in foundation and soft core courses, 5) Attain global and skill certification as per the area of specialization, 6) Selflearning components, 7) Experiential, practice, practical, hackathons, and project based learning, 8) Mini projects and major projects with research orientation and publication, 9) Soft skills training and 10) Platform for exhibiting skills in cultural, sports and technical activities through clubs and societies.

-The department has well qualified faculty members in the various areas of Computer Science and Engineering including cloud computing, security, IOT, AI, ML and DL, software engineering, computer networks, cognitive computing, etc. State of art laboratories are available for the purpose of academics and research.
-Dr. Sunilkumar S. Manvi Director, Department of CSE and CIT
+The school has well qualified faculty members in the various areas of computing and IT including cloud computing, security, IOT, AI, ML and DL, software engineering, computer networks, cognitive computing, etc. State of art laboratories are available for the purpose of academics and research.
+The curriculum caters to and has relevance to local, regional, national, global developmental needs.
+Maximum number of courses are integrated with cross cutting issues relevant to professional ethics, gender, human values, environment and sustainability.

+Dr. Sunilkumar S. Manvi,

+Director, School of Computing and IT